Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Numerical experiment

 \subsection{Vertiport occupancy scenario}

 We consider a vertiport occupancy coordination scenario for air mobility, illustrated in \Cref{fig:concept}.
-Aircraft arrive through multiple queues, and each queue is modeled as a self-interested agent that determines which vertiports to occupy by deploying the aircraft in its queue at each decision step.
-Specifically, for each vertiport the agent chooses a binary action: occupy the vertiport or yield it to others.
+Aircraft arrive through multiple queues, and each queue is modeled as a self-interested agent that determines which vertiports to occupy.
+For each vertiport, the agent chooses whether to occupy or yield.

-Let $x_i \in \{0,1\}^m$ denote the occupancy decision of agent $i$, where $m$ denotes the number of vertiports, $x_{iv}=1$ indicates that agent $i$ attempts to occupy vertiport $v$ and $x_{iv}=0$ indicates that the agent yields it.
-Let $N_v(x)=\sum_{i=1}^n x_{iv}$ denote the number of agents occupying vertiport $v$ under joint action $x$.
-The nominal cost of each agent, $\bar J_i(x)$, represents the accumulated delay in minutes.
-Yielding a vertiport incurs a waiting penalty of 5 minutes per yielded vertiport.
-If multiple agents simultaneously occupy the same vertiport, each involved agent incurs a congestion penalty proportional to the number of simultaneous occupancies, yielding the total cost:
+Let $x_i \in \{0,1\}^m$ denote the occupancy decision of agent $i$, where $m$ is the number of vertiports.
+Here, $x_{iv}=1$ indicates that agent $i$ attempts to occupy vertiport $v$, and $x_{iv}=0$ indicates that it yields.
+Thus, each agent has $2^m$ possible actions.
+Let $N_v(x)=\sum_{i=1}^n x_{iv}$ denote the number of agents occupying vertiport $v$.
+The nominal cost of each agent is

-The penalty parameter $\gamma \in \realSet_{\geq1}$ controls the severity of congestion penalties.
-When multiple agents attempt to occupy the same vertiport, the resulting delay is amplified by the factor $\gamma$, capturing the operational impact of uncoordinated decisions.
-Larger values of $\gamma$ therefore correspond to scenarios in which deviations from coordinated recommendations lead to more severe system-level delays, thereby implicitly increasing $C_{\text{dev}}$ (c.f., \Cref{thm:alpha_sensitivity}).
+where $\gamma \in \realSet_{\geq1}$ controls the congestion penalty.
+The first term penalizes simultaneous occupancy, while the second term penalizes yielding.